jpmiguel/react-hub-1/README.md

 # StackOne Hub For React

-Allow your users to quickly integrate with several services with StackOne.
-The `@stackone/react-hub` introduces an easy-to-use React hook for integrating with your web app.
+Allow your users to quickly integrate with several services via StackOne.
+The `@stackone/react-hub` introduces an easy-to-use React hook to be able to embed the StackOne integrations hub into your SaaS application.

 ## Install